sevlat/mpir/build.vc/readme.txt

 --------------------------------------------------------------------------------
 Embedding external property sheet.

-User may define property MPIR_Props_External
+User may create his own property sheet that will change some project settings.
+To embed this property sheet into building process one need to define property MPIR_Props_External (for example, in MSBUILD command line).
+MPIR_Props_External should contain path to this property sheet file.
+Path must be absolute or relative to vcxproj.
-(for example, in MSBUILD command line) to pass a name of his own property sheet, that will be imported after all others property sheets.
+This property sheet will be imported by vcxproj after all others property sheets.
-This is a way to customize project building, without editing downloaded MPIR files.
+So, this is a way to customize project building, without editing downloaded MPIR files.

 Example:
 msbuild.exe /P:MPIR_Props_External=d:\MyWork\MyProps.props mpir\build.vc11\dll_mpir_gc\dll_mpir_gc.vcxproj